jewels86/ReX/README.md

 ### Why not just use Shoelace?
 At the time, I didn't realize it worked on all polygons, no matter how weird; I just thought it was for more normal shapes.
 So I derived an entirely new algorithm for finding the area of polygons twice before finding out it actually does work on everything.
-It was fun to make, but you should absolutely use shoelace.
+This was fun to make, but you should absolutely use shoelace.
 Unless you feel like you want a cool visualization.
 Then use this :)

 ## Usage
 Replace the `shape` variable at the top with whatever your shape is: